How it Works

 Meteorological parameters including wind speed, direction, precipitation, as well as traffic density, were stable during the testing period.

-3rd party test results of Pure Skies performed by SIMA Labs in Delhi.
+3rd party test results of Pure Skies performed by a NABL accredited MoEF approved laboratory in Delhi.
 The two red shaded areas represent time periods when Pure Skies was off.
 The green shaded area represents the Pure Skies on period.
 Pure Skies reduced 24-hour levels of PM2.5 by 65%.
 After Pure Skies was turned off, there is a residual effect for 2-3 days, after which pollutant levels returned to their previous levels.
 PM10 levels reduced by 28% (data not shown).
 Note that there is a typical residual effect on pollutant levels for 1-3 days after Pure Skies is turned off, as seen during the first part of the period when Pure Skies is turned off.
-Data source: Reference grade ambient air quality monitors provided by SIMA Labs.
+Data source: Reference grade ambient air quality monitors provided by test Laboratory.

 Particle size matters